PKU-IMRE/Retina/README.md

-# Retina
+# Digital Retina
-TOWARDS DIGITAL RETINA IN SMART CITIES: A MODEL GENERATION, UTILIZATION AND COMMUNICATION PARADIGM
+Supplementary material for paper "Towards Digital Retina in Smart Cities: A Model Generation, Utilization and Communication Paradigm"